-The Museum of Modern Art (MoMA) in New York presents a retrospective of Sally’s film and video work, opening on July 7 with the US premiere of a digitally-remastered version of the Oscar-nominated ORLANDO, followed by Continue reading →
+In 2012 the Museum of Modern Art (MoMA) in New York presented a retrospective of Sally’s film and video work, opening on July 7 with the US premiere of a digitally-remastered version of the Oscar-nominated ORLANDO, followed by Continue reading →

 Stranded in Barcelona (after giving a master-class as part of the exemplary ‘Four Corners‘ scheme which has participants from East and West Europe) due to volcanic ash in the atmosphere – which somehow has a mythic quality to it – I find myself contemplating the future of travel; or at least mine.
 Continue reading →